rystsov/mongodb-transaction-example/README.md

 This repository contains a program that uses those abilities and this document describes the algorithm if you want to implement it on your own.

-<b>Actually this project demonstratea a way of adding MVCC-style transactions to any CAS-enabled storage.
+<b>Actually this project demonstrates a way of adding MVCC-style transactions to any CAS-enabled storage.
 MongoDB is just an example.
 Durability is provided as long as the storage provides it, in case of MongoDB that means that journaling must be turned on.</b>